pragma-/pbot/doc/QuickStart.md

 part of a base Linux install.
 If you do not have Perl installed, please see your system's documentation to install it.

+Some systems may ship with a minimal Perl installation.
+You may need to complete the installation by, e.g., `yum install perl-core` on RHEL/CentOS or `dnf install perl` on RHEL/CentOS 8 or Fedora.

 If you do not have system administrator access, you can install Perl locally into your home directory using, .e.g., [perlbrew](https://metacpan.org/pod/perlbrew), [plenv](https://metacpan.org/release/TOKUHIROM/App-plenv-v1.2.0/view/bin/plenv),